mbusigin/disbatch/docs/SSL_REST_API.md

 `--disable_ssl_verification` to disable verification.

-Alternately, if the process has read access to `/etc/disbatch/config.json`, it can determine the proper SSL settings.
+Alternately, if the process has read access to `/etc/disbatch/config.json`, it can use the same SSL settings as MongoDB.